mallamsiddiq/e-commerce-pearmonie/README.md

 ### Conclusion

 The Flask AI Recommendation Service provides a robust framework for delivering personalized product recommendations in an eCommerce context.
 With its integration of machine learning models, periodic training, and support for asynchronous updates from the eCommerce service, this system offers a dynamic and efficient way to enhance user experience.
 Use the provided API endpoints to utilize the recommendation capabilities effectively.

+### Limitations

+Due to time constraints, I could not write tests for the AI service, as it was actually considered optional.

+For ease of experimenting, all environment variables are made public in the repository.

+**Note/Disclaimer:**
+This setup is aimed for local testing.
+For production considerations, kindly reach out for security and performance advice.

+This work is open to feedback, comments, and recommendations.
+Feel free to reach out; I’ll be happy to connect!

+© 2024 Akinyemi Sodiq.